In the UK we should be eating fish twice a week - count on Birds Eye to help you achieve this!

 Our UK recommendations

 Here in the UK, it’s recommended that we consume at least two portions of fish a week, one of which should be oily .
 Birds Eye is here to help, by providing tasty and convenient fish products.
-Why not try our fish fingers, thai fish chargrills or cod fillets?
+Why not try our fish fingers, fish chargrills with lemon, herbs and thyme, or cod fillets?
 All of these are delicious and count as a portion of fish!
 Served with our peas or steamfresh vegetables and a starchy carbohydrate such as potatoes or rice for a balanced, nutritious mid-week meal that’s ready in minutes.

 To see our full fish range, please visit fish product area.